simonspa/corryvreckan/etc/README.md

 Preparing code basis for a new module:

-Name of the module? jensTest
+Name of the module?
+MyNewModule
 Type of the module?

 1) global